Gender and COVID-19 Research

 Elementary School Reopenings and Parents’ Employment

 Because public schools constitute the country’s largest childcare infrastructure, we extend our work on the pandemic’s impact by constructing the Elementary School Operating Status database (ESOS)—the first national, longitudinal, public database of district reopenings for elementary schools in fall and spring of the 2020-2021 academic year.
-Wave 1 provides data on school districts’ primary operating status (in person, hybrid, or remote) in the first grading period of the 2020-2021 school year.
-These data are available for 9,195 elementary school districts, covering all but the smallest school districts (i.e., those with fewer than 500 students), in all 50 states, the District of Columbia, and Puerto Rico and include about 25 million students.
-A second wave of data collection is taking place for spring 2021 and will be made available later in the year.
-A CSV file with wave 1 data, technical documentation, and a short report are available via the Open Science Framework.
+Data in ESOS reflect school districts’ primary operating status (in person, hybrid, or remote) as of September 20-30, 2020 (wave 1) and April 20-30, 2021 (wave 2).
+These data are available for 9,195 elementary school districts, covering all but the smallest school districts (i.e., those with fewer than 500 students), in all 50 states, the District of Columbia, and Puerto Rico and include about 24 million students, or 98% of all elementary students.
+A CSV file with all data, technical documentation, and a short report are available via the Open Science Framework.
 This project is supported by the Russell Sage Foundation.

 In an invited paper for a special issue of Gender & Society (2021), we link the data collected so far to the Current Population Survey and find that, across states, maternal labor force rates fell more than for fathers, and much more so in states where schools primarily offered remote instruction.

 Collins, Caitlyn+, Leah Ruppanner+, Liana Christin Landivar+, and William Scarborough+.
 2021.
 “The Gendered Consequences of a Weak Infrastructure of Care: School Reopening Plans and Parents’ Employment During the COVID-19 Pandemic.”
 Gender & Society 35(2):180-193. (+equal authorship).